-(A version of this article originally appeared on RCR Wireless).
+(This article originally appeared on RCR Wireless).

 They said mobile phones would never replace cameras.
 They said mobile phones would never replace car sat navs.
 They said mobile phones would never replace home Hi-Fi systems.
 And yet for most people, in most countries, most of time, mobile has done exactly that.
 Even everyday devices like the humble battery operated flashlight seem to be, if not extinct, things we just can’t be bothered to look for any more.